Police begin investigations into alleged rape of Ondo student by soldiers – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Ondo State Police Command has assured that the allegation of rape allegation leveled against a soldier attached to the 32 Artillery Brigade, Akure, would be investigated without bias.
+Ondo State Police Command has said the allegation of rape levelled against a soldier attached to the 32 Artillery Brigade Akure will be investigated without bias or favour.

-The command also said that it had already commenced investigations into the allegation.
+The command also hinted that it has already commenced investigations into the allegation.

-The Police Public Relations Officers (PPRO) for the command, Mr Femi Joseph said the Police would synergise with the Nigerian Army to carry out the investigations.
+Police Public Relations Officers (PPRO), Femi Joseph, said the police will synergize with the Nigerian Army to carry out the investigations.

-He said: “The command in synergy with its military counterparts will leave no stone unturned to ensure that justice is served in this case.”
+He said: “The command in synergy with its military counterpart will leave no stone unturned to ensure justice is served in this case.”

-On the recent bank robbery at Iju-Itaogbolu in Akure North Local Government Area of the state, Joseph said “the quick intervention of our men who quickly rushed to the scene and engaged the hoodlums in a shoot-out foiled the attempt.”
+On the recent bank robbery at Iju-Itaogbolu in Akure North Local Government Area of the state, Joseph said “the quick intervention of our men who engaged the hoodlums in a shoot-out foiled the attempt.”

-“Our men are on the trail of the suspects who were forced to abandon the two vehicles they came with,” he added.
+“Our men are on the trail of the suspects who were forced to abandon the two vehicles they came with,” he said.

 Leave a Reply